In the hospital, I met the spirits

 in visiting hours, the spirits said.

-& where are my belonging, I asked them,
+& where are my belongings, I asked them,

 where did they go?
 My clothes, my books,